gapdays/gapdays2025-spring/location.md

 ## Accommodation

 The campus of VUB is located in a lively area of the Brussels' region.
 There are plenty of airbnb options.
 Hotel Access Brussels Delta Aparthotel is located very close to the campus.
-They offer a variety of rooms and studios that can be booked through a [VUB corporate rate](https://www.vub.be/en/services-vub-campuses-in-etterbeek-and-jette/facilities-vub-campus/accommodation-and-around-our-campuses)
+They offer a variety of rooms and studios that can be booked through a [VUB corporate rate](https://www.vub.be/en/services-vub-campuses-in-etterbeek-and-jette/facilities-vub-campus/accommodation-and-around-our-campuses).
+Note that to be eligbile for the VUB rate, the hotel requires to have a confirmation by one of the organizers.
+The hotel and organizers agreed that every participant can send a booking request directly to HB5M6@adagio-city.com, with Jan De Beule in cc., who will confirm to the hotel every booking request of registered participants.

 <!--
 ## Restaurants